balkisous/42_ft_irc/readme.md

 ## Description 🔍

 The objective of this project is to reproduce the operation of an IRC (Internet Relay Chat) server, so that several IRC clients can connect; carried out in a group.
-     This project allowed me to code for the first time a large project in OOP, it was very interesting to look at the question of which object to create or which functions or attributes.
+     This project allowed me to code for the first time a large project in OOP, it was very interesting to wonder which object we can create or which functions or attributes it can have.
 The analysis was stimulating 😊.

 ## Getting started 🏁